bob-fornal/work-notes/Development/Clean-Code/Functions.md

 When a function seems to need more than two or three arguments, it is likely that some of those arguments ought to be wrapped into a class of their own.

+## Argument Lists

+Sometimes a variable number of arguments need to be passed into a function.
+All the same rules apply.

+## Verbs and Keywords

+Choosing good names for a function can go a long way toward explaining the intent of the function and the order and intent of the arguments.

+Keyword naming, or encoding the names of the arguments into the function name, strongly mitigates the problem of having to remember the ordering of the arguments.

+## Have No Side Effects

+Side effects are lies.
+The function promises to do one thing, but it also does other *hidden* things, that often result in strange temporal couplings and order dependencies.

+## Output Arguments

+Arguments are most naturally interpreted as *inputs* to a function.
+In general output arguments should be avoided.
+If the function must change the state of something, have it change the state of its owning object.

+## Command Query Separation

+Functions should euther do something or answer something, but not both.